-Old friends from my days at American University joke that I used to spend more time with The Washington Post every morning than I ever did with my studies.
+Old friends from college joke that I used to spend more time with The Washington Post every morning than I ever did with my studies.

 So I suppose it’s fitting that my first job in the business was as a news aide for the Post.
 I wrote my first newspaper stories there as an occasional freelancer for the paper’s Metro section.

-After that, I worked for two weekly papers in D.C. – Washington Jewish Week and Legal Times – before jumping to the Seattle Post-Intelligencer in 2000, where I covered everything from terrorism and murder trials to the outbreak of mad cow disease in central Washington state.
-From there, I moved to the Las Vegas Sun, where I covered the local and federal courts as well as city hall during the reign of Las Vegas Mayor Oscar Goodman.
+After that, I worked for two weekly papers in D.C., Washington Jewish Week and Legal Times, where I covered the Justice Department among other beats.
+In 2000, I jumped to the Seattle Post-Intelligencer, where I wrote about everything from terrorism and murder trials to the outbreak of mad cow disease in central Washington state.
+From there, I moved to the Las Vegas Sun, where I covered the local and federal courts as well as city hall during the reign of former mayor Oscar Goodman.

 During my time at the Sun, I was awarded a Knight-Wallace journalism fellowship at the University of Michigan, from 2007-08.